As you begin this course we view you not as a student but a professional in training, for which you may be receiving a UK government bursary.

 Even in the same education authority, these dates can vary, especially if you are in a church school.
 It is your responsibility to find out the exact term dates as soon as you arrive in a placement school and book holidays, tickets etc accordingly.
 Furthermore, you must also consider your university commitments in the same way since the school half-term may be used by some subjects as teaching time because the university does not have half-terms.

 Should you require leave of absence for an unmovable medical appointment or to attend the funeral of a close relative or friend, then you need to talk both to your school and your subject tutor in university.
-Part of this process requires you to complete a leave of absence form, which has to be discussed with your subject tutor and approved by the programme leader.
+Part of this process requires you to complete a Request for Placement Deferral, which has to be discussed with your subject tutor and approved by the programme leader.